johnsengendo/Extended-Topology/README.md

 2. **Build server and client docker images**: using the `./build_docker_images.sh` script .
 3. **Build the topology**: Executing the topology script to set up the network.
 4. **Generate Live Traffic & Predictions**:
-   - The generated pcap files for different flows can be directly applied to the `Live_Dashboard_DigitalTwin.py` Python script to generate live traffic and as well to make predictions and also apply our PID technique (NB: the pcap file should be in the same folder where the script is stored and running).
-   - The generated pcap files can aswell first be preproced using a pcap processing file to generate a csv file which can be applied to the `DigitalTwin_dashboard.py` to generate live traffic and as well to make predictions and also apply our PID technique.
+   - The generated pcap files can first be preproced using a pcap processing file to generate a csv file which can be applied to the `DigitalTwin_dashboard.py` to generate live traffic and as well to make predictions and also apply our PID technique.